Oleogel: Revolutionize Your Oil Painting with Our Solvent-Free Painting Medium

 =

 Oleogel is an oil painting medium made with linseed oil and pyrogenic silica.
-Oleogel is a clear pale amber gel that adds transparency and a thixotropic body to oil, resin-oil, or alkyd paint.
-Add directly to your paint to give it transparency without thinning its consistency.
+It is a clear, pale amber gel that adds transparency and a thixotropic body to oil, resin oil, or alkyd paint.
+Add it directly to your paint to give it transparency without thinning its consistency.
 Add pigments or extenders to thicken it to create impasto effects that do not sink in.

 Oleogel does not contain driers, so it is safe to use in oil painting without worrying about cracking.
 When mixed with colors, Oleogel does not slow the drying time.